beeduq/samuraicat/README.md

 Just some Samurai Cats wallpapers, that I did with help of A.I
 -----------------------------------------------------------
-There are 15 pictures, as of 23rd of July.
+There are 15 pictures, as of 23rd of July, 2026.

 Few preview: